pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/pach-ui-ingress.md

 Connect to your Pachyderm UI: http://dash.localhost/app/.
 You are all set!

 !!!
 Info
-      If you choose to run your websocket server on a different host/port, adjust your rules accordingly.
+      If you choose to run your WebSocket server on a different host/port, adjust your rules accordingly.
       ```shell
       rules:
       - host: dash.localhost